-Overview of General Studies Bachelor's Degree Programs
+Overview of General Studies Programs

 Although it's not required, a bachelor's degree in general studies may be helpful for beginning or advancing a career in sales.
 According to the U.S. Bureau of Labor Statistics (BLS), a bachelor's degree can help individuals stand out in the insurance, real estate and advertising sales fields.
 Sales agents typically work one-on-one with clients to identify products that fit their needs.
 They may conduct their duties in person or over the phone, and they are sometimes responsible for following up with customers after the initial sale to ensure satisfaction with their purchases.

-Customer Service Representative
+Career Path: Customer Service Rep

 Although the majority of customer service representative jobs don't require a college degree, the BLS explains that employers increasingly seek a more skilled workforce.
-Some specialized positions in customer service require a degree, and the broad liberal arts education one gets from a general studies bachelor's degree can be helpful in this profession because workers need good communication and problem-solving skills.
+Some specialized positions in customer service require a degree, and the broad liberal arts education one gets from a general studies bachelor's degree program can be helpful in this profession because workers need good communication and problem-solving skills.